Via Rail: Connections

 The Maple Leaf train outside Niagara Falls station.
 The route is jointly operated between Via and Amtrak, providing Via riders with a connection to Amtrak stations based in New York.

 The Maple Leaf, operating between New York City and Toronto via Albany, Buffalo, and Niagara Falls, is jointly managed by Via and Amtrak.
 The train operates using Amtrak equipment, but on the Canadian side of the border is staffed by Via employees and operated as a typical Via train.

-Two other train routes link Canada and the US: the Adirondack (Montreal-New York) and the Amtrak Cascades (Vancouver-Seattle-Portland).
+Two other train routes link Canada and the US: the Adirondack (Montreal–New York) and the Amtrak Cascades (Vancouver–Seattle–Portland).
 While both of these routes share stations with Via at their Canadian termini, they are fully operated by Amtrak and single-ticket connections to Via trains are not offered.

 Via also has connection agreements with several local and intercity bus operators, car-sharing services, and airlines.
 Passengers who are flying with some airlines can combine their air and rail trips under the same record locator.

 Rolling stock

 Via owns 74 locomotives and 501 passenger cars.
-Examples include the GMD F40PH-2 diesel locomotive and the famed "Park"-class sleeper-dome-lounge cars found on the rear of the Canadian and the Jasper–Prince Rupert train.
+Examples include the GMD F40PH-2 diesel locomotive, the Siemens Charger and the famed "Park"-class sleeper-dome-lounge cars found on the rear of the Canadian and the Jasper–Prince Rupert train.